‘Where is Fawad Chaudhry?’: LHC summons IGs of Islamabad and Punjab

 - Imran to address press conference at 5pm

-- LHC summons IGs of Punjab and Islamabad in court by 6pm
+- LHC summons IGs of Punjab and Islamabad to be in court with Fawad by 6pm

 - Punjab government tells LHC Fawad is in the custody of Islamabad police